Congratulations on Adopting Your Dog!

 But fear not, most behaviors can be addressed when you learn how to properly communicate and set boundaries for your dog.
 It’s all about Bark, Train, and Love.

 Create a quiet calm space for them to decompress such as their crate, it will become their safe place and can help in so many ways moving forward.
-Help them adjust by feeding all meals in their crate and give them plenty of rest time in their as well so it becomes their safe place.
+Help them adjust by feeding all meals in their crate and give them plenty of rest time in there as well so it becomes their safe place.

 When you are not home you can also leave on dog calming music, Spotify has a wide selection as well as Amazon Prime, here is my dogs Amazon playlist.